In order to preserve the unique heritage and pedigree, NGC will grade these coins within their original holder of issue.

 NGC will provide the same information that it does for its normal grading services, but these coins will also be labeled with their Meiji, Taisho, and Showa dates in addition to their Common Era years.
 This information will appear on a tamper-evident label beneath the obverse of the coin.
 Holographic wraps will also be placed around the top and bottom of the rigid Japan Ministry of Finance holder.
 This feature will serve to discourage opening of the holder but, because these coins are not in NGC holders, NGC cannot guarantee the grades it applies to these Japan Ministry of Finance coins.

 For the time being, these grades will also be excluded from the NGC Census Report, though this policy will change in the future as more coins are graded.
 These coins will be immediately eligible for inclusion in the Signature Set categories of the NGC Registry, and competitive sets are planned for future release.

 This service became available on May 1, 2006, and coins can be submitted under World teirs at regular pricing for normal turnaround times.
 Japan Ministry of Finance coins should be submitted on their own submission invoice without coins requiring any other services.
-Five or more coins valued under $1,000 can be submitted under NGC's World Gold tier with a five day turn-around for just $21 per coin.
-Coins valued over $1,000 must be sent under the World Standard or Express tiers, depending on their value.
-NGC Customer Service should be contacted with all submission inquiries at 1-800-NGC-COIN or by e-mail at Service@NGCcoin.com.
+Five or more coins valued under $3,000 can be submitted under NGC's World Gold tier with a five day turn-around for just $30 per coin.
+Coins valued over $3,000 must be sent under the World Express tier.
+NGC Customer Service should be contacted with all submission inquiries at 1-800-NGC-COIN (642-2646) or by e-mail at Service@NGCcoin.com.